jmbannon/ytdl-sub/README.md

     --overrides.tv_show_name "John Smith Vlogs"
 ```

+### Output
-After `ytdl-sub` runs, the end result would download and format the channel
+After `ytdl-sub` runs, the end result will download and format the channel
 files into something ready to be consumed by your favorite media player or
-server:
+server.
+The `--dry-run` flag can be used to view file output before any downloading occurs.
 ```
 /path/to/youtube_tv_shows/John Smith Vlogs
   /Season 2021